 Has your child recently been diagnosed with a KAT6B genetic variant?

-The KAT6 Foundation developed a KAT6A & KAT6B Handbook in 2022 to help guide caregivers.
+The KAT6 Foundation developed a KAT6A & KAT6B Handbook to help guide caregivers.

 Download Handbook